Your Guide to Understanding and Using the Total Asset Turnover Ratio

 Ratios become useful only when compared against the same ratio from another time period for the same company, another similar company in the same business sector, or an average ratio for a group of companies in the same industry.

 When comparing the total asset turnover ratios from two different companies, take care to ensure the companies really are similar in terms of cost structure, goods or services produced and provided, revenue size, geographic location, and other factors.
 For example, comparing the ratio for a retail clothing company to one in the automobile industry tells very little because the costs, types, and amounts of assets used by each company vary so much from each other.

-A low ratio result may indicate that the company is experiencing internal or external events that have caused a drop in sales.
-The firm could also be holding obsolete inventory that doesn't move, or not selling through inventory fast enough.
-The firm may have a large accounts receivable balance, with few customers paying up front and too many late-paying credit accounts.
-Fixed assets, such as property or equipment, could be sitting unused instead of generating more goods for sale.
+A low ratio result may indicate that the company has experienced internal or external events that triggered a drop in sales.
+The firm could also be stuck with old inventory that doesn't sell, or not selling through inventory fast enough.
+The firm may have a large accounts receivable balance, with few customers paying up front and too many customers paying their credit accounts late.
+Fixed assets, such as property or equipment, might also be sitting unused and depreciating, instead of generating more goods for sale.

 If a company's total asset turnover ratio doesn't stand up to that of other companies in the same sector, management might consider postponing new asset purchases such as additional equipment or expanded facilities.
-It may also limit purchases of inventory to only what is immediately needed, consider consolidating or closing underutilized facilities or stores, or make more efficient use of its sales force.
+It may also limit purchases of inventory to only immediately-needed stock, consider consolidating or closing underutilized facilities or stores, or make more efficient use of its sales force.

-If a firm's total asset turnover is excellent as compared to its historical data and to industry data, it could mean the company is becoming better than it used to be, and better than its peers, at utilizing all of its assets to generate an ever-increasing level of sales.
+If a firm's total asset turnover is excellent as compared to its historical data and to industry data, it could mean the company has improved over its past performance, and does better than its peers, at utilizing all of its assets to generate an ever-increasing level of sales.